JinmiaoChenLab/cytofkit/README.md

 #### 1. Install R and Rstudio

-If you have nerver used R, please intall R and Rstudio following the steps below:
+If you have never used R, please intall R and Rstudio following the steps below:

 - Download the proper R version for your operation system from [R download page](http://cran.stat.nus.edu.sg).